Are you wondering where to buy Eiffel Tower tickets? Follow my guide to find the way that best suits you.

 How to get to the Eiffel Tower

 You will find the Eiffel Tower on the north end of the Champ de Mars, one of Paris’ most famous parks.
-Getting there is fairly easy and you have several options.
+Getting there is fairly easy.
+Here are your options:

-There are various metro stations close to the Eiffel Tower.
-You can get line 6 (stopping at Bir-Hakeim), 8 (stopping at Trocadéro) or 9 (stopping at Ecole Militaire) and even RER commuter rail line C, stopping at Champs de Mars.
+Various lines will take you to the Eiffel Tower.
+You can get line 6 (stopping at Bir Hakeim), 8 (stopping at Trocadéro) or 9 (stopping at Ecole Militaire).
+Alternatively, hop on RER commuter rail line C, and get off at Champs de Mars.

 By hop on hop of bus